 Fits most recliners up to 40 inches wide.
-Comes in navy, grey, aqua and walnut brown.
+Comes in navy, grey, aqua, and walnut brown.
 Polyester.
+Easy to install.
+Durable lining is stretchy and great for pets.

-Does not stay in place when you sit on furniture.
+Reports of it not staying in place when you sit on furniture.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.